joshkurz/thewoodstocklocksmith.com/_posts/2015-07-11-How_To_Fix_A_Car_Door_Lock.md

 layout:     post
 title:      How to Fix a Car Door Lock Stuck in Lock Position
 date:       2015-07-11
 summary:    Car door lock stuck in the lock position?
 Call Open Sesame and we will have it fixed in no time.
+Our professionals have fixed many types of doors.
+No matter the issue, give us a call and we can help.
 categories: jekyll pixyll
 ---